SiriusUnity3DGameEngine/Unity5-AssetBundleSetting/README.md

 AssetBundleSetting for Unity 5.x
 ================================

-A tool which provides a simple editor setting for building assetbundles especially Unity5.x version.
+A tool which provides a simple editor setting to build assetbundles especially Unity5.x version.

 ![ setting](./Images/setting.png "setting")

-It provides various assetbundle options independant Unity's minor version to make it easy to build assetbundles.
+It provides various assetbundle options independant Unity's minor version and makes it easy to build assetbundles.
-If the version of Unity is 5.3.x, it provides 'ChunkBasedCompression' option which is newly added on Unity 5.3.x.
+If the version of Unity is 5.3.x, it provides *'ChunkBasedCompression'* option which is newly added on Unity 5.3.x.

 Usage